-Community Hour meets at 10:30 am in the garage!
+Community Hour meets at 9 am (for the Summer) in the garage!
 Walk left around the corner from Menchie’s.
-The monthly rhythm to our meetings is:

-Contact Danny or Lucas at firstname.lastname@example.org with questions.
+Contact Caio (Lucas) Santos at firstname.lastname@example.org with questions.

 The purpose of Community Hour is to develop relationships, to learn about ourselves and each other and to grow in our intimacy with God while connecting.
 The activities vary from week to week and may include large group discussion, small group sharing, a book study or even a personal life story.
 You’ll get to experience different topics, format and people.
 Coffee, tea and snacks are provided to start your Sunday morning off right!